-In January 2016, the Company reached agreement with Murphy Oil for the purchase of the Tupper Plants within the Montney shale play in northeastern British Columbia, as described under Growth Projects - Commercially Secured Projects.
+In January 2016, the Company reached agreement with Murphy Oil for the purchase of the Tupper Plants within the Montney shale play in northeastern British Columbia, as described under Growth Projects -

+Commercially Secured Projects.
 The Tupper Plants, which are currently operating, are designed to process low H2S natural gas and remove a modest level of NGL in order to meet downstream natural gas pipeline specifications.
-The \$0.5 billion transaction is anticipated to close by the second quarter of 2016, following required regulatory approvals.
-Enbridge will be the operator of the facilities and will provide gas processing services to area producers and to Murphy Oil under a 20-year take-or-pay contract with an option to extend the contract.
+The \$0.5 billion transaction closed on April 1, 2016, following required regulatory approvals.
+Enbridge is the operator of the facilities and will provide gas processing services to area producers and to Murphy Oil under a 20-year take-or-pay contract with an option to extend the contract.

-Canadian Midstream earnings were \$41 million for the year ended December 31, 2015 compared with earnings of \$23 million for the year ended December 31, 2014.
-Higher earnings reflected an increase in take-or-pay fees on the Company's investment in Cabin, Pipestone and Sexsmith.
-Pipestone earnings also increased as a result of higher volumes that exceeded take-or-pay levels and due to full year of incremental earnings from the final phase placed into service in June 2014.
+Canadian Midstream adjusted EBIT was \$87 million for the year ended December 31, 2015 compared with adjusted EBIT of \$60 million for the year ended December 31, 2014.
+Higher adjusted EBIT reflected an increase in take-or-pay fees on the Company's investment in Cabin, Pipestone and Sexsmith.
+Pipestone adjusted EBIT also increased as a result of higher volumes that exceeded take-or-pay levels and due to a full year of incremental adjusted EBIT from the final phase placed into service in June 2014.